Section 28 | Read Time 10 Minutes.

 Quote taken from The Independant, 1988

-The 1980’s was a controversial decade for England.
+The 1980’s was a controversial time for England.

 The HIV Epidemic

 Two events are the primary reasons for the introduction of the Section 28 Act.

 HIV was sweeping across the USA and subsequently across the rest of the world.
 By the middle of the decade, HIV claimed nearly 50 lives in England.
 Whatsmore, there were over 1,000 HIV patients by the end of 1987, just one year before the enforcement of Section 28.
 The first case of HIV in England was in 1981.
 In fact, it was a gay man who regularly visited Florida who brought back the virus from the USA where the epidemic was running rife.

 In 1984, rigorous antibody tests revealed that HIV lead to AIDS, and AIDS could be fatal.
 Furthermore, scientists discovered that the virus was more prevalent in gay men than it was in any other member of society.
 What this did was instill a sense of fear in the general public.
 What this did was provoke a sense of fear in the general public.
 This was a new, foreign virus that was particularly prominent in gay men; people feared HIV and subsequently, the patients.